mdashik123456/Snake-Game/README.md

 # Snake-Game
-This game is build with 'Object Oriented Concept'
+This game is build with 'Object Oriented Programming'

 1. Download all the files and put all the files in same directory.